Anyone who has spent much time with a toddler or young child knows that young children process their emotions through tantrums.

 So if you’re at home, try to relax and just let the tantrum happen, knowing that it’s not about the sippy cup, it’s about your child holding it together all morning while you were out and needing some release.

 Over time, you can help them learn the skills they need to process their emotions without screaming and throwing things, but this is a very gradual process.
 Start by naming your child’s emotions, talking to them about what you do when you’re sad or angry, and always be present.
-In time, this will translate to fewer tantrums and more heart to hearts.
+In time, this will translate to fewer tantrums and more heart-to-hearts.